Skip to content

-You might have heard of Inverness because of the show Outlander, where the town serves as one of the main settings.
+You might have heard of Inverness because of the show Outlander, which is primarily set there.
 You also might know about it from the Battle of Culloden, where the Jacobite Rebellion fell to the British Government.
 This battle is also one of the central events of Outlander.

 You also might know the town because of the world-famous lake monster that lurks nearby.

 After visiting Stirling Castle in Stirling, Scotland, we arrived in Inverness and settled into our hotel.
-Inverness Castle towered over us from the other side of the river, which we didn’t have time to visit, unfortunately.
+Inverness Castle towered over us from the other side of the river.
+Unfortunately, we didn’t have time to visit, and it was closed for repairs.

 We only got one full day in Inverness, but we made the most of our time.
 Here’s how we started our journey the following day!